Angela Celentano (Missing Child)

 According to ‘Celeste’s’ story, she had been abandoned with her current family (Ruiz) by their maid.
 The maid had vanished one day leaving behind her child and the police discovered her name and identity were false.
 With no way to locate the maid, the Ruiz family adopted the child as their own.

 The woman suddenly disappeared and in 2012, Mexican police began an investigation into the situation.
 The emails were traced to a family’s home in Acapulco, Mexico.
 The family (also Ruiz) did have a son and daughter, but they were too young.
 The situation after that point is somewhat unclear from translations (Link) and apparently the search shifted to a different family named Ruiz (?*) living in Cancun.
 That family did have a daughter (adopted after a maid left her behind) and the wife’s son from a previous marriage knew the story.
 He concocted the tale and put the lie into motion.
 His reasons for doing so are unclear.
+The girl herself appears to be living in Swizerland (Link).

 A woman later came forward and claimed the photo itself was hers and had been used without her knowledge.
 DNA proved she was not Angela.